The Turkish Muslim Minority of Thrace in Greece

 [27] For a detailed account of the Act 3647/2008, see Tsitselikis (2019a).

 [28] Indeed, it was only after 2007 that the appointed management committees of Komotini and Xanthi took the initiative to publish annual budgets and accounts on the websites of the offices of their respective muftis.
 This period of public accountability lasted less than ten years (Tsitselikis 2012, 349).
-Nowadays, neither website is operational, and therefore no information on the budgets of the community foundations management committees is available.
+Nowadays, neither websites are operational, and therefore no information on the budgets of the community foundations management committees is available.

 [29] Council of Europe, Parliamentary Assembly Resolution 1704 (2010) “Freedom of religion and other human rights for non-Muslim minorities in Turkey and for the Muslim minority in Thrace (Eastern Greece)”, para.
 18.4., at http://assembly.coe.int/nw/xml/XRef/Xref-XML2HTML-en.asp?fileid=17807&lang=en (accessed December 7, 2020).